-The NVIDIA MAXtremeTM 3D application driver is a tool that enhances the productivity of 3D Studio® applications such as 3ds maxTM 4, 3D Studio MAX®, and 3D Studio VIZ®.
+The NVIDIA[®] MAXtremeTM 3D application driver is a tool that enhances the productivity of Autodesk[®] and Autodesk discreet[®] applications such as 3ds maxTM 5, 3ds max 4, 3D Studio[®] MAX[®], and 3D Studio VIZ[®].

-The driver allows you to control the application's viewport display quality and rendering speed, as well as enable a variety of rendering enhancements.

-The NVIDIA MAXtreme 3D driver is optimized for use with an NVIDIA® QuadroTM based graphics card, which increases the capabilities of the driver's interactive renderer.
+The MAXtreme driver allows you to control the application's viewport display quality and rendering speed, as well as enable a variety of rendering enhancements.
+The driver is optimized for use with the full line of NVIDIA® Quadro®-based (includes Quadro®2 and Quadro®4) graphics card, which increases the capabilities of the driver's interactive renderer..